30 Years of Advancing Health Equity

 National CLAS Standards

-The HHS Office of Minority Health releases the enhanced National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (the National CLAS Standards).
+HHS OMH releases the enhanced National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care.
 The Standards establish a blueprint for health and health care organizations to implement and provide culturally and linguistically appropriate services.
 The Standards are intended to advance health equity, improve quality, and help eliminate health disparities.

 -